-Kiribati Considers Moving Entire Population to a $2 Billion Man-Made Island
+Kiribati Considered Moving Entire Population to a $2 Billion Man-Made Island

-The island nation of Kiribati’s highest point is no more than two meters above sea level, which makes it one of the most vulnerable places on Earth to rising water levels.
-Last week the President of Kiribati told the world he and his cabinet were considering a plan to purchase a slot of land on the main island of Fiji where they could relocate their population of about 100,000 if climate change indeed caused waters to rise, making their nation uninhabitable.
-Now, Kiribati President Anote Tong is at the Pacific Islands Forum in Auckland and has announced that the nation is also mulling over a plan to build a $2 billion man-made island that could take the place of their disappearing homes.
+In 2011, the President of Kiribati told the world he and his cabinet were considering a plan to purchase a slot of land on the main island of Fiji where they could relocate their population of about 100,000 if climate change indeed caused waters to rise, making their nation uninhabitable.
+Soon after, Kiribati President Anote Tong told the 2011 Pacific Islands Forum in Auckland that the nation was also mulling over a plan to build a $2 billion man-made island that could take the place of their disappearing homes.

 “We’re considering everything… because we are running out of options,” Tong told those gathered at the forum.
 “If you’re faced with the option of being submerged with your family, what would you do?”
 Tong asked.
 “Would you jump on the rig… on a floating island or not?
 I think the answer is yes.”
 Tong noted that the island nation, which has a high poverty rate, could not afford to build the man-made island themselves and would need international assistance.
 The Kiribati President has harsh words for the current pace of economic development and its negative effect on nations like Kiribati who have no defenses against rising waters and climate change causing emissions.